m-lab/website/_pages/tests/ndt/ndt.md

 to make assertions about the quality of the data, hence it is kept separate from data produced by M-Lab-managed servers.
-In this way it is left to the discretion of the researcher whether they would like to query all ndt7 data, just data from M-Lab-managed servers, or just data from "host-managed" servers.
+In this way it is left to the discretion of the researcher whether they would like to query all ndt7 data, just data from M-Lab-managed servers, or just data from "Host-Managed" servers.
 This also makes it easy for researches to compare and contrast data from the different deployment models.